Ultimate Guide to Ha Giang Loop Tours by Motorcycle, Car and Foot

 Alright, let’s be real.
 Renting a motorbike and doing the Ha Giang Loop on your own is both thrilling and a bit terrifying, depending on how comfortable you are with motorbikes.

-For those who crave freedom, the wind in their hair, and the ability to stop whenever they want: this is the way to go.
+For those who crave freedom and the ability to stop whenever they want: this is the way to go.
 BUT!
 You MUST have a motorcycle license AND an international driving license, or else you’ll get fined by the police.
 They have roadblocks on the way out of Ha Giang City, so you WILL get caught.

 Pros: